thevuong/next15-filterlist/STEPS_noslides.md

 ## Introduction

 - Aurora, web dev, norway, consultant at Inmeta in oslo
-- Excited to speak remotely today at React Summit US, because i'll be teaching you how to elevate speed, interacitivity and user experience with React Server Components.
+- Excited to speak remotely today at React Summit US, because i'll be teaching you how to elevate speed, interactivity and user experience with React Server Components.
-- I will be coding a simplified version of something i’ve built for my customer project, where im actively using React Server Components, and it's working well for us.
+- I will be coding something inspired by a feature i’ve built for my current consultancy project, where im actively using React Server Components.

 ## Setup and starting point